code-red-Marshall/Biometric-Human-Identification/README.md

 To use this project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the necessary libraries mentioned in the 'Importing Libraries' section.
+2. Install the necessary libraries mentioned in the 'Importing Libraries' section in main.py.
 3. Run the Python script to train the model and evaluate its performance.
+4. The database.py is a demo to how the dataset has been organised.

 ## Contributing